IDM Superbike 1000: Suzuki Mayer and Toni Finsterbusch Advance to the Next Round

 After several years in the Moto3 World Championship and the Superstock 1000 European Championship, Finsterbusch joined the team in 2018

 “The goal is still to beat the BMW riders,” says Thomas Mayer.
-At the 2018 season finale, he made IDM history by finishing third in the first race—a first for him statistically.
-However, he did not stand on the podium.
-This was because a guest rider, who did not receive any points, had finished ahead of him.
-That rider climbed onto the podium, while Finsterbusch received only the points for third place in the IDM standings and was left without a trophy.
+At the 2018 season finale, he made IDM history for the first time by finishing third in the first race.
+However, he didn’t stand on the podium.
+That’s because a guest rider, who didn’t earn any points, had crossed the finish line ahead of him.
+That rider took his place on the podium, while Finsterbusch received only the points for third place in the IDM standings and walked away without a trophy.

-In the overall standings after 14 races, Finsterbusch finished in sixth place.
+In the overall standings after 14 races, Finsterbusch finished sixth.
 The Mayers had spent the past few weeks deliberating at length over whether to sign a second driver in the future, but ultimately decided against it.
 Their focus is entirely on Toni Finsterbusch.

-However, the GSX-R model announced by Suzuki for 2019 won’t be used, as
+However, the GSX-R model announced by Suzuki for 2019 won’t be used because